tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?
 - Question (jbettonville−stat6250): The question on the quiz mentions five items that must be completed, but the instructions for the initial setup have two separate lists of tasks to complete, the first being "Preparing Week 1 Setup Components" with six items, and the second being "Submitting Week 1 Setup Components" with four items.
 Would it be more accurate to say that ten components must be completed rather than five?
 - *Question* (cnguyen77-stat6250): How many components of the Week 1 Setup Instructions does a student need to complete in order to earn an Initial Setup Achievement?
+- Question (lceballos-stat6250): Can we use Slack in the browser instead of installing it?

 [Course Structure Quiz, Problem 2]